niranjandahal/Flutter_MovieApp_InitialPractice/README.md

    git clone https://github.com/your-username/movie-app.git

-Navigate to the project directory:
+2.Navigate to the project directory:

    ```bash
    cd movie-app

 Install dependencies:

    ```bash
    flutter pub get

 Run the app:

    ```bash
    flutter run

 Contributing

 Contributions are welcome!
 If you find any bugs or want to contribute new features, please follow these steps: